Editorial Board

 Meetings

-The Editorial Board meets electronically and as required to fulfil the terms of reference.
+The Editorial Board meets online to accommodate for the various time zones, and as required to fulfil the terms of reference (max. three times per year)

 Terms of reference review